Percent Change Calculator

 How to use

-- Read the percent change: positive for growth, negative for decline.
+- Read the signed percent: positive for growth, negative for decline, relative to the old value.

 Examples